tskit-dev/msprime/docs/tutorial.rst

            [0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]], dtype=uint8)

-In this example, we run the same simulation but this time store entire variant matrix in a two-dimensional numpy array.
+In this example, we run the same simulation but this time store the entire variant matrix in a two-dimensional numpy array.
 This is useful for integrating with tools such as `scikit allel <https://scikit-allel.readthedocs.io/en/latest/>`_.